ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 a device installed at a customer's site is authentic (i.e., not counterfeit) and has been configured with authorized software, all as part of a trusted supply chain, are just a few of the many aspects which need to be considered concurrently to have confidence that a device is truly trustworthy.

 A generic architecture for remote attestation has been defined in [I-D.ietf-rats-architecture].
 Additionally, the use case for remotely attesting networking devices is within Section 6 of [I-D.richardson-rats-usecases].
-However, two these documents do not provide sufficient guidance for equipment vendors and network operators and to design, build, and deploy interoperable platforms.
+However, these documents do not provide sufficient guidance for equipment vendors and network operators to design, build, and deploy interoperable platforms.

 The intent of this document is to provide such guidance.
-It does this by outlining the Remote Integrity Verification (RIV) problem, and then identifies elements that are necessary to get the complete, scalable attestation procedure working with commercial networking products such as Routers and Switches.
+It does this by outlining the Remote Integrity Verification (RIV) problem, and then identifies elements that are necessary to get the complete, scalable attestation procedure working with commercial networking products such as routers, switches and firewalls.
 An underlying assumption will be the availability within the device of a Trusted Platform Module (TPM) compliant cryptoprocessor to enable the remote trustworthy assessment of the device's software and hardware.

 ## Terminology